No One Can Prepare You For This

-- Become familiar with CIDP.
+- Become familiar with GBS.
 Knowledge is power.
 Though debilitating, this is a disease that has specific stages.
-It’s very helpful to know that however frightening, it is manageable.
+It’s very helpful to know that the acute phase, however frightening, is temporary.
 Ask a lot of questions.
 The patient will be assured that you know what is going on with the disease as well as treatment and can act as an advocate.

 - Contact your local GBS/CIDP chapter.
 One of the most powerful things you can provide for the patient is a visit from a survivor.
 Speaking with another human being who has experienced the pain and the paralysis, yet walks into a hospital room with a smile is extremely reassuring.